Itsfitts/AppCoder/README.md

 # 📱 AppCoder: Turn Your App Ideas into Reality – Right On Your Phone!

-**AppCoder** is a mobile Android app that empowers you to build your own apps directly on your phone — no programming experience required!
+**AppCoder** is a mobile Android app that empowers you to build your own ANdroid apps directly on your phone — no programming experience required!
 You only need to describe your app and it will be build automatically.

 ---